UT-shunqiang/Detect_Ship_Stay/README.md

 ## Vessel stay behavior detection

-Detect ship stay behavior from [open-source](https://web.ais.dk/aisdata/) ship trajectory data.
+The repository is to achieve stay behavior extraction from ship trajectory data (*Section 3.1 ship atomic behavior model* in the article).
+The [open-source](https://web.ais.dk/aisdata/) ship trajectory data from Danish maritime authority is used in the repository.

 ## Table of Contents